-Intermediate Division: Ages 12-14 (Date of Show)

-1st-\$15 & Award, 2nd-\$10 & Award Senior Division: Ages 15 & Older (Date of Show)

-1st-\$15 & Award, 2nd-\$10 & Award
+Intermediate Division: Ages 12-14 (Date of Show) 1st-\$15 & Award, 2nd-\$10 & Award Senior Division: Ages 15 & Older (Date of Show) 1st-\$15 & Award, 2nd-\$10 & Award

 - 7. Bred & Owned Junior Dairy Heifer Eligibility: All bred and owned junior heifers must conform to the birthdate range in heifer eligibility and must have been bred by the exhibitor.
 Documentation such as registration papers listing the exhibitor as the breeder will be required at time of entry.
 In the case of commercial or unregistered heifers, a breeder verification form will be required.
 The form can be obtained on the Rogers County Fair website.
 A single class of all bred and owned heifers will be after the junior sale order is selected. - 8.
 Show Ring & Holding Area: All persons, except those exhibiting animals, will be excluded from the judging ring while judging is in progress.
 Animal must be under the control of the exhibitor at all times while in the judging arena.
 The ring stewards may render minimal assistance to exhibitors while in the judging arena; however, the show management reserves the right to disqualify any animal deemed uncontrollable or and animal, which requires more than one person to control it. - 9.
-No butt fans on floor stands allowed in aisles.
+No butt fans on floor stands allowed in aisles. - 10.
+Animal Eligibility: Animals at the following levels of genetic recovery program are ineligible to compete at the Rogers County Fair in purebred class, but may compete in commercial: Ayrshire 87%, Brown Swiss: ID (369 prefix), Guernsey: OA and PR, Holstein: 87%, Jersey: Generation count (4) and greater, Milking Shorthorns: 3600 and 3700. - 11.
+Commercial heifers are not eligible for Grand Champion, Reserve Grand Champion, or Premium Sale. - 12.
+Grade dairy classes are from non-registered, dairy heifers, divided into nearly equal classes based on size.
+Superintendents reserve the right to divide classes at their discretion and adjust the number of classes to accommodate for variation with the division. - 13.
+Heifers will be disqualified if any permanent teeth are taller than any baby teeth.

-Dairy Premiums & Awards (for all Dairy Division)
+Dairy Premiums & Awards (for all Dairy Division) Premiums: 1st-\$15.00